Technologicat/unpythonic/doc/features.md

   - `memoize` does **not** have a `typed` mode to treat `42` and `42.0` as different keys to the memo.
 The function arguments are hashed, and both an `int` and an equal `float` happen to hash to the same value.

-    What the `typed` mode of the standard library functions is doing is actually a form of dispatch.
+    The `typed` mode of the standard library functions is actually a form of dispatch.
 Hence, you can use `@generic` (which see), and `@memoize` each individual multimethod:

     ```python
     from unpythonic import generic, memoize